Searching for the best places to stay in Big Sur? You’ve come to the right place!

 The hosts have done a superb job decorating the interior with modern furniture pieces.
 The tall floor-to-ceiling windows offer spectacular Pacific Ocean views.
 There is also a spacious, fully stocked kitchen for making family-style meals.

 “Just an immaculate property located in Big Sur.
 The property and views were one in a million.
-Highly recommend.” -Craig(Read more reviews on VRBO)
+Highly recommend.” -Review from Craig, VRBO

 Outside, you can start the morning with yoga on the large outdoor deck or soak in the copper hot tubs overlooking the water.
 There is also a dry sauna, outdoor shower, and a fireplace area that you can enjoy during your visit.